 Many tree work clients (commercial properties, HOAs, municipalities) require proof of workers' comp regardless of your employee count.
 Some states allow solo owners to opt out.
 Even when not legally required, a 'ghost policy' (WC with $0 payroll) satisfies most client insurance requirements at minimum premium.
 Tree work is high-injury work; consider personal accident coverage if you're truly solo.

-For an independent breakdown of which carriers actually write tree service / arborist insurance well in 2026 — Hartford, biBERK, NEXT, Travelers and the regional/specialty markets — see our independent carrier comparison.
+For an independent breakdown of which carriers actually write tree service / arborist insurance well in 2026, see our carrier comparison.

 Get Quotes from a Local Independent Agent